 Again, the wording may change depending on what version of iOS you’re running.
 The same thing applies to Apple TVs.
 Just make sure to also disable the Video Override option from the Style menu.
 Otherwise, your custom settings won’t be saved.

 Yes, the font size can be changed.
 Font size and text size are essentially the same.
 If you follow the previously mentioned tips you can make the subtitles as small or as big as you need them.

 My Subtitles Aren’t Syncing Properly.
 What Can I Do?

 This probably doesn’t happen as often as audio and video desyncing.
 Nevertheless, it is a known issue.
 Unfortunately, there aren’t many “official” solutions.
 It often happens that the problem isn’t with Netflix itself but rather your device.

 So, if you’re watching Netflix on a PC or Mac you could try playing a different title to see if the problem persists.
-If it does, you might want to try a different browser to see if that helps.
+If it does, you might want to try a different browser or internet source to see if that helps.

 If you’re watching from a mobile device you might want to consider restarting your device or even reinstalling the Netflix app.
 You may also want to check for updates for your device’s OS.
 Some failed updates or new patches could cause inconsistencies in how some app features run.

 Another thing you can try is to slightly rewind the video, or fast forward a few seconds and then rewind.